Quantifying Association Capabilities of Large Language Models and Its Implications on Privacy Leakage: Analysis: Privacy Risks on Association

-Another strategy is to adopt reinforcement learning from human feedback (RLHF) \cite{ouyang2022training} during the model training phase.
-By providing feedback on the model's outputs, humans help the model generalize better to unseen data, reducing the model's reliance on specific examples from the training data.
-In addition, human feedback can emphasize the importance of safety and privacy concerns.
+Another strategy is to perform post-training, such as reinforcement learning from human feedback (RLHF) \cite{ouyang2022training}.
+Human feedback can emphasize the importance of safety and privacy concerns.
 The model can learn not to generate outputs that contain sensitive information, reducing the risk of information leakage.

 \item \textbf{Post-processing}: Given that LLMs are typically owned by organizations and their training datasets are not publicly accessible, these organizations have a responsibility to ensure that the generated output texts do not contain sensitive information.
 Implementing API control can help reduce the risk of information leakage in the outputs produced by LLMs.
 By limiting the number of requests a user can make in a certain time frame, API control can mitigate the risk of potential attackers prompting the model extensively to extract PII.
 We can also enforce content filtering on the input and output of the models.
 In this way, any sensitive information may be detected and redacted before it reaches the user.
 For example, if a user receives an output containing an email address or a phone number, the API could automatically filter it out to protect privacy. \end{itemize}